 Tumauini Church is definitely an eye catcher with its cylindrical belfry tower, the only of its kind in the country.
 Withstood the bombings during the World War II and natural disasters, needed some repairs, thus gave it’s belfry a white wash.
 Mocked as a wedding cake bell tower.
 Tumauini Church was declared a National Historical Landmark on 24th of February 1989.

 St. Joseph the Worker Parish, Echague, Isabela

 Although nowadays, you won’t see any trace of the old church, yet the original church bells from the 1800s are still intact and displayed outside the church.
-These bells and the Yogads, the ingenious tribe in Echague, have some rich folklore behind them.
+These bells and the Yogad, the ingenious tribe in Echague, have some rich folklore behind them.

-Josie’s Panciteria and Restaurant has been serving Isabela’s best Pancit Cabagan for 37 years and counting.
+Josie’s Panciteria and Restaurant has been serving Isabela’s best Pancit Cabagan for almost 40 years and counting.
 And what makes this pancit one of its kind?
 Let´s start off with fresh hand-made miki noodles and thinner compared to Pancit Batil Patung of Tuguegarao City.Then the ingredients, it has veggies, lechoncarajay (lechonkawali), Ilocano igado or stewed pork liver topped with hard-boiled quail eggs plus it´s broth.
 Served with calamasi and freshly chopped white onions to mix in.

 Explore the great outdoors, Man-made and Natural

 Magat Dam is a multi-purpose dam, hydro-electric power plant, flood control and irrigation system.
 Though it´s main purpose is to supply water for around 85,000 hectares of agricultural lands in Region 2.
 It is also one of the largest dams in the country and located at the boundaries of Alfonso Lista, Ifugao and Ramon, Isabela.
 Locals go here to jog, run, bike and or just enjoy the view.